ihechikara/ihechikara-blog/src/pages/posts/how-to-use-push-button-with-arduino.md

     - Arduino
 ---

-You can use push-buttons in Arduino for different reasons in Arduino, such as tunring on/off LEDs, starting and stopping a motor, interrupting and triggering certain actions in a program, and so on.
+You can use push-buttons for different reasons in Arduino, such as tunring on/off LEDs, starting and stopping a motor, interrupting and triggering certain actions in a program, and so on.

 In this article, you'll learn how to connect a push-button to an Arduino board.
 You'll also see how to interact with a push-button using code.